How to Clean a Paintball Gun

 Bolt, Hammer, and Grip

+The bolt and hammer will need to be removed and cleaned with a damp (but not dripping wet) cloth.
+Again, ensure you're using a microfiber cloth and not leaving any fibers behind to become problems later.
+Air dry these pieces to prevent corrosion.
 You should also take this time to inspect the O-rings on the bolt and hammer.
 These are the small circular rubber rings that are around many of the smaller pieces, usually black or tan on most markers.
 If these appear worn, replace them before reassembling your paintball marker to prevent the gun from failing.

-Luckily, it's a rigid piece that's relatively easy to clean.
-Your toothbrush and a cup of warm water will be able to scour away the vast majority of it.
+This is also a great time to go ahead and get working on your grip frame.
+Your toothbrush and a cup of warm water will be able to scour away the majority of the dirt and grime.
 Still, be thorough and ensure you're letting the piece dry properly.
+One vital tip is to not disassemble the grip frame.

 There's a high chance that the manufacturer that made your marker has a type of lubricant they prefer.
 It's strongly suggested that you use the lubricant they recommend as it can increase the lifespan of your marker and keep things in top form.